Chrissie, Sam & Browny: Regular segments and guests

 Know your Stefanovics, a segment created by Deano where guests must try to guess if it is either Karl Stefanovic or Peter Stefanovic who is talking in the sound grabs they hear.

 Celebrity Chase, where Deano chooses a celebrity for each Chrissie, Sam and Browny who must then track down the celebrity and get them on the show.

 Under the Bus, where grabs are played of moments from recent weeks where people have thrown others "under the bus," inspired by the 2017 Oscars where Warren Beaty handed the card to Faye Dunaway to incorrectly announce La La Land as the winner of Best Picture, knowing that there had been a mistake.

 Dance Floor Fillers is when Chrissie or guests play songs that they would use to get people dancing on the dance floor.

-Things we've learned from Browny/Swanny/Pangy/Deano, where hilarious grabs are played of things we've learned from the hosts during the week.
+Things we've learned from Browny/Swanny/Pangy/Deano, where humorous soundbytes are played of things the audience may have learned from the hosts during the week.

 Living with the Chippie is when Chrissie shares stories about her "fella" the Chippie.

 Segue Championships of the World a game in which Chrissie and Sam must attempt to segue from giving a prize to a caller to a story that's been in the news recently.

-Questions you've always wanted to ask is when Chrissie, Sam and Browny ask celebrities or sports people questions they've always wanted to ask them.
+Questions you've always wanted to ask is when Chrissie, Sam, and Browny ask celebrities or sports people questions they've always wanted to ask them.

 AFL or NRL, the game where Chrissie must guess whether a scandal from the past involved players from the AFL or NRL.